brewchetta/hooks-cipher/README.md

 Our `useEffect` takes in a callback function which fires when the component mounts and every single update after.
 Think of it as a combination of `componentDidMount` and `componentDidUpdate`.

 The component has a handy way of controlling how often its effect fires as well.
-If we pass in an array of variables as the second argument, our `useEffect` hook will only fire when those variables change:
+If we pass in a dependency array of variables as the second argument, our `useEffect` hook will only fire when those variables change:

 ```
 useEffect( () => console.log(fancyNewState), [fancyNewState] )